Questions and answers on COVID-19: Prevention

 1. How can I avoid SARS-CoV-2 infection?

-To avoid SARS-CoV-2 infection:
+To reduce your risk of developing SARS-CoV-2 infection:

 - get vaccinated against COVID-19